Ongoing Revolutionary Process: The retornados

 Portuguese population 1961–2003, in thousands, (2005 Data from FAO) with emigration giving way to retornados, ranging from 500,000 to 1 million after the revolution.

-The retornados (from the Portuguese verb "retornar", to return) are a Portuguese population who fled their overseas colonies during the decolonization process which was managed by the revolutionary National Salvation Junta, in the months following the Carnation Revolution.
+The retornados (from the Portuguese verb retornar, to return) are a Portuguese population who fled their overseas colonies during the decolonization process which was managed by the revolutionary National Salvation Junta, in the months following the Carnation Revolution.

 After the military coup of 25 April 1974 Portugal faced political turmoil and the colonial army—often highly politicised by the Salazar Regime and the Independence Wars—returned home, bringing with them much of the European populations of Portuguese Angola, Portuguese Mozambique and to a lesser extent Portuguese Guinea and Portuguese Timor.
 From May 1974 to the end of the 1970s, over a million Portuguese citizens from Portugal's African territories (mostly from Portuguese Angola and Mozambique) and Portuguese Timor left those territories as destitute refugees—the retornados.
-The total number of those among these refugees that arrived in Portugal is not clear; estimates range from 500,000 to 1 million.
+The exact number of refugees who arrived in Portugal is unclear; estimates range from 500,000 to 1 million.
 Some, especially from the military, came into conflict with the communist wing of the new government, and their involvement fed into both right-wing and pro-democracy political forces, which thwarted an attempted coup by radical leftist military units on 25 November 1975.
 Among these forces were the Salazarist Army for Portuguese Liberation (ELP) and the Democratic Movement for the Liberation of Portugal (MDLP), led by António de Spínola and funded by Francoists.
-These groups carried out a number of attacks and bombings during the Hot Summer of 1975, mostly in the north of Portugal, while the MDLP was involved in the attempted coup of 11 March.
+These groups carried out a number of attacks and bombings during the Hot Summer of 1975, mostly in northern Portugal, and the MDLP orchestrated the failed coup of 11 March.
 When Spínola and his allies came to power in November, the MDLP disbanded while the ELP continued its campaign.
-When Portuguese Timor achieved its independence in 1975, the territory was invaded by Indonesia nine days later, and thousands of civilians were massacred.

-The term retornado is seen as a derogatory, as most of them prefer the term "refugee".
+The term retornado is seen as derogatory, as most of them prefer the term "refugee".

 Post-colonial

-After the fall of the Portuguese Empire and the overseas territories' independence, Angola would later enter into a decades long civil war which became a proxy war for the Soviet Union, Cuba, South Africa, and the United States.
-800,000 Angolans would die either as a direct consequence of the war or of malnutrition and disease; Mozambique would also enter into a devastating civil war that left it as one of the poorest and least developed nations in the world; and East Timor was invaded by Indonesia, resulting in an estimated 200,000 civilian casualties during the subsequent occupation.
+After the fall of the Portuguese Empire and the overseas territories' independence, Angola ignited a decades long civil war, ultimately becoming a proxy war for the Soviet Union, Cuba, South Africa, and the United States.
+An estimated 800,000 Angolans died either as a direct consequence of the war or of malnutrition and disease.
+Mozambique would also enter into a devastating civil war that left it as one of the poorest and least developed nations in the world.
+Shortly after East Timor independence, the island was invaded by Indonesia.
+The invasion and subsequent occupation resulted in an estimated 100,000 - 200,000 East Timorese deaths.